TMorville/tmorville.github.io/_posts/2020-03-26-what-is-precision.md

+---
+title: What is precision?
+layout: single
+author_profile: false
+mathjax: true
+---

-This is a note to refresh my understand of the meaning of [precision](https://en.wikipedia.org/wiki/Precision_(statistics)) in bayesian regression.
+### This is a note to refresh my understand of the meaning of [precision](https://en.wikipedia.org/wiki/Precision_(statistics)) in bayesian regression.

 This became relevant in [my ongoing project](https://tmorville.github.io//rl-svd_1/) with multi-armed contextual bandits.